 - An info window should open when a marker is clicked.
 This info window should contain the name of the (fictional) city in bold.
 Beneath the name, you should list its population in normal print.

 - This project does not require the plotting of lines or polygons.

 - Because there are only four cities to depict, it is OK to hard-code their coordinates and info window text in the body of the script.
 We'll discuss how to work with larger datasets in more practical ways in the next lesson.

-This project is two weeks in length.
+This project is one week in length.
 Please refer to the course Calendar tab, in ANGEL, for the due date.

-- Post the map with data extracted from your selected dataset along with a clickable sidebar listing selected attribute information to your e-portfolio.
+- Post the map of Jen and Barry's candidate cities to your e-portfolio.
 (80 of 100 points)

 - Below the map, include some reflection on what you learned from the lesson and/or any concepts that you found to be confusing (minimum 200 words).
 (20 of 100 points)